Travelers urged to prepare for snow in Central California mountains this weekend

 Shaver Lake Sports welcomes all who visit and play in the snow safely with some helpful reminders.

+If you do head up to Shaver, Powell says when you're putting chains on your tires, get out of the road and out of the way.

 "If you need to put chains on, do so on the side of the road.
-Don't do them in the middle of the road.
-Stay off homeowners' private property when you're sledding," said Powell.
+Don't do them in the middle of the road," said Powell.

+If you're playing in snow, stick to designated snow play areas, and stay off private property.

 Over the next 48 to 60 hours, China Peak says it will continue to use its snow machines to make snow, preparing to welcome back resort guests on its opening day set for November 23.